GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response

 The results presented here point to several improvements and future studies.
-The thermal stability of the focal plane was found to be maintained up to a rotation speed of 9 RPM in the current setup.
-To further reduce the stabilized temperature, we plan to re-tighten the Kevlar suspension that supports and thermally isolates the focal plane, reducing the thermal coupling to other parts of the cryostat.
+A correlation was found between the focal plane temperature and the azimuth rotation, with stable operating temperature maintained up to 9 RPM in the current configuration.
+Future maintenance work aims to further improve thermal stability and achieve lower bath temperature during faster azimuth scanning.
 In addition, the current fixed one-hour duration used for both TOD measurement and resonance frequency sweep measurement interval could be made to change dynamically according to the PWV.
 This would allow the system to follow the evolving atmospheric emission more effectively, reducing the impact of time-dependent optical systematics on the detector response in each observation cycle.